PTV provides immediate medical care by physicians who specialize in trauma at our PTV Human Rights Health Clinic at Eisner Family Medical Center.

 You can make a great difference by giving your time, talent, and heart to many projects and activities at PTV.
 To learn more, please contact us.

 READ ABOUT OUR

-Read about PTV survivors and hear from staff in this multi-media KCET article, as they follow stories of survivors forced to flee their...
+Read about PTV survivors and hear from staff in this multi-media KCET article written by Lata Pandya, as she follows the stories of...